OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2020-11-16-Players_Discussion.md

 Referred to the Action items.

 Dr. Usman/ Ahmad
-Refeered to the Action items.
+Referred to the Action items.
 GIst site will generate the tokens and share with the Chula team.
 Satis
  Demonstrate and Describes the token generating Process in details.